 About the Nicholas & Lee Begovich Gallery

-Established in 1963 by Dean Emeritus Jerry Samuelson (College of the Arts, 1975-2009), the Art Gallery on the campus of California State University, Fullerton.
+The Art Gallery on the campus of California State University, Fullerton was established in 1963 by Jerry Samuelson (College of the Arts, 1975-2009).
 During the early years of CSUF, the art department was merely a series of temporary buildings on campus.
 Since these buildings lacked adequate security and climate control, the gallery could not be housed within the department and was first located in what is now McCarthy Hall.
 However, in an effort to make it more accessible and visible, the gallery was relocated twice between 1963 and 1967.

 In 1967, Jerry Samuelson became Art Department chair, then appointing Dextra Frankel (1967-1991) as his successor.
 The gallery was also moved to its last interim location in 1967: an enclosed 1,800 square-foot space on the second level of the University Commons building (now the Titan Bookstore), where it remained until 1969.
 During this transition period, the gallery established strong programming that formed the foundation of the University’s exhibition design emphasis and museum studies certificate programs.
 Many of the exhibitions presented featured works normally on view only in major museums and galleries.